dev5-devstroop/rVPNSE/docs/01-overview/status.md

 ## 🚀 Ready for Integration

-The RVPNSE library is now production-ready and can be confidently integrated into:
+The rVPNSE library is now production-ready and can be confidently integrated into:

 - **Flutter applications** (WorxVPN integration complete)
 - **iOS applications** with NetworkExtension framework